The Ultimate Guide To Selling Your Aged Inventory Using VIN Specific Advertising

 Value-based pricing is what should be driving your pricing strategy.
 At the end of the day, car buyers will buy your car if they believe the price reflects the value they will receive from the car.

 Apple is the king of value-based pricing, making massive profits on all of its products.
 It costs between $200-$300 to manufacture an iPhone, yet Apple retails at ~$1,000 or more.
 Apple interprets what the perceived value of their products are to consumers and prices accordingly.
 As one of the most valuable companies in the world, it’s critical for dealerships to consider the impact of Apple’s pricing strategy on their businesses.

 2. Incentivize salespeople to sell aged inventory

 Implementing the right incentive structure for your salespeople is critical.
 Selling aged inventory is difficult and often harder to sell than the most popular makes and models on your lot.
 It’s therefore important to provide salespeople with extra bonuses for selling aged inventory.
-The incentive structure can be as simple as the following:

 To put it simply, you need to make it worthwhile for your salespeople to sell your ‘difficult’ vehicles with tempting incentives.
 It’s a tried and true method that works.

 Inventory Turn is a popular inventory management concept that is used to determine the overall efficiency of an entire supply chain.
 By implementing an inventory turn policy, your dealership has a clear aim to turn your inventory as many times as possible to maximize profits.
 The gold standard in the automotive industry is to turn your inventory 12 times a year, or approximately every 30 days.
 While there are many factors involved in determining the right inventory turn at your dealership, make sure that your turn policy aligns with reality.
 For example, during a snowy winter, you cannot expect that your inventory turn will be as fast as during summer with no weather hazards.